agnivibes/temporal-conformal-prediction-tcp/README.md

 **Temporal Conformal Prediction (TCP)** is a novel framework for constructing adaptive, distribution-free prediction intervals in financial time series.
 The methodology and its benchmarking against GARCH, Quantile Regression, and Historical Simulation across S&P 500, Bitcoin, and Gold are thoroughly detailed in our accompanying research paper.
-🔍 This repository contains both the dataset and the complete implementation code to support full reproducibility.
+🔍 This repository contains both the dataset and the complete implementation codes to support full reproducibility.

 ---